 Golden Slipper isn't just a charity... it's a passion.

-Golden Slipper Club & Charities, Golden Slipper Camp and Golden Slipper Center for Seniors are each registered 501(c)(3) non profit entities.
+Golden Slipper Club & Charities, Golden Slipper Camp and Golden Slipper Gems are each registered 501(c)(3) non profit entities.
 We would like to thank the officers and board members of each of our entities for their dedication to Golden Slipper and our charitable efforts.

 Who We Are

 As the Roaring Twenties began, a group of Jewish Masons decided to get together regularly for social evenings and card games.
 These men began to "cut the pot" and use these monies to help needy families with coal or milk or other essentials.
 From these acts of kindness grew a more structured group, which was chartered and became known as the Golden Slipper Square Club, with a motto of "Charity, Good Fellowship & Loyalty."
 It was adherence to all three aspects of this motto that was key to the growth and success of the organization.

 Over the years the formal structure has grown, and the size and commitment to philanthropy have grown, but we have never lost sight of our motto.
 Today the tradition continues.
 Golden Slipper Club & Charities continually finds ways to serve young and old through a variety of Charitable Programs.
 Operated almost exclusively by members and volunteers, Golden Slipper takes pride in serving the Greater Philadelphia region.